Finding a Good General Contractor for Your Renovation

 Plan on interviewing at least three different contractors and getting a written bid from each one.
 Once you have your three (or more) bids, don’t be afraid to negotiate on price.

-What are the contractor’s specialties?
-If you have a hail damage and you need your roof replaced, you’ll want a contractor with roofing experience.
+If you have hail damage and you need your roof replaced, you’ll want a contractor with roofing experience.
 If you’re building on a new addition, look for a contractor with a wider set of skills.
 The goal is to find the right builder, with the right set of skills, for the job at hand.

-Do your research.
 The Better Business Bureau and local court records are excellent resources for finding any past issues connected to a contractor.
 It’s also a good idea to dig into professional disciplinary boards in your region.
 These steps can take some extra time, but you’re putting your home in this person’s hands, so being proactive about protecting your home is a smart move.
 Also consider researching online through popular review sites like Yelp or Angie’s List as a convenient way to find top-rated and local contractors.

-Are their licenses in order?
 Municipalities can vary on licensing requirements, but a license of some sort is typically required.
-Check to see what your area recommends and then make sure the contractor you’re interested in is up to date.
+Check to see what your area recommends and then make sure the contractor you’re interested in is up to date on their requirements.

 While you’re focusing on managing your renovation, make managing your insurance easier.
 Log in or sign up for My Account, where you can access your insurance cards, file a claim, pay your bills and much more!
 Even better?
 You can do it all from the MyAmFam app.
 Download it today!